The IPMSO web site has moved. You can now find us online at: theverdengroup.com/ipmso/

 For your practice to remain independent, you need access to the best pricing for the products and services needed to run your business effectively and efficiently, at the rates and services that usually only larger organizations can command.
 This is where Independent Practice Management Services Organization (IPMSO) comes into the picture.
 The team at IPMSO has leveraged all of their connections and experience to bring our members incredible value and benefits.

 IPMSO Members enjoy savings on medical supplies, and lowest pricing as well as maximum annual rebates on vaccines.
-In addition our members have access to have access to reasonably priced, expertly delivered services such as Remote Biller™ (revenue cycle management), credentialing, contracting, human resource management, and compliance training & management (OSHA, HIPAA, chart audits).
-IPMSO opens the door to exclusive services such as staff training and education, answering and triage services, insurance (health, property, casualty, and liability).
+In addition our members have access to reasonably priced, expertly delivered services such as Remote Biller™ (revenue cycle management), credentialing, contracting, human resource management, and compliance training & management (OSHA, HIPAA, chart audits).
+IPMSO opens the door to exclusive services such as staff training and education, answering and triage services, insurance (health, long-term disability, property, casualty, and liability).

 So, how do we do it?
 With a little help from our friends.